 (3) What do we use your personal data for?

-Personal information collected by us will be used by JP Restaurants and/or persons acting on our behalf for our legitimate business interests including (but not limited to):.
+Personal information collected by us will be used by Jersey Pottery Limited and/or persons acting on our behalf for our legitimate business interests including (but not limited to):.

 (a) to send statements and invoices to you, and collect payments from you;